Joseph Cowen: Early life

 The son of Joseph Cowen, Snr, a prominent businessman and Member of Parliament (MP) for Newcastle upon Tyne from 1874 to 1886, he was born Blaydon, near Newcastle.
 Cowen junior was educated privately in Ryton and at the University of Edinburgh, where he developed an interest in the revolutionary political movements of Europe.

 He then joined his father in the fire brick business, Joseph Cowen & Co., established at Braydon in 1828.
-Cowen numbered among his friends Mazzini, Louis Blanc and Ledru-Rollin, as well as Herzen and Bakunin.
+Cowen numbered among his friends Mazzini, Louis Blanc and Ledru-Rollin, as well as Alexander Herzen and Bakunin.
 Garibaldi, Felice Orsini and Lajos Kossuth came to visit him in Blaydon.
 He supported the miners and improved the lot of the working-classes by campaigning for better housing and social welfare reform.
 One area of improvement revisited again by Cowen was education: changes to the Mechanics Working-men institute were followed by a public library for Newcastle.

 In 1850 his father bought Stella Hall, a 17th-century mansion near Blaydon, which continued in the Cowen family until 1948 and was demolished in 1955.